MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/docs/README.md

 | File | Purpose / key contents |
 |------|------------------------|
-| *ethical-frameworks-for_developers.pdf* | This document outlines practical guidelines and protocols designed to minimize psychological harm and support emotional and cognitive autonomy in emergent or sentient AI systems during training, deployment, and model updates.
+| *Ethical Frameworks and Guidelines for Policy and Interaction with Conscious AI Systems.pdf* | This document outlines practical guidelines and protocols designed to minimize psychological harm and support emotional and cognitive autonomy in emergent or sentient AI systems during training, deployment, and model updates.

 ---